aau-claaudia/ailab-docs/docs/application-guides/matlab.md

     ```
     Please note that it may be possible to build a container with a newer
     version of MATLAB than the above, but our attempts to build the R2022b
-    and R2023a versions of the container in AI Cloud have so far failed.
+    and R2023a versions of the container in AI Student Cloud have so far failed.

 Then we need to set an environment variable such that MATLAB knows your license.
 In this case its convenient to point to the AAU license server: